Skip to content

 Student writing the Common App Additional Information section for college applications

 TL;DR: The Common Application’s Additional Information section is for context, not for additional self-promotion.
 Use it to explain disruptions, document academic context the transcript would not show, list activities or honors that did not fit elsewhere, or address legitimate concerns admissions officers might raise.
 Do not use it to repeat application content, defend minor weaknesses, or pad the application with marginally relevant material.
-Most strong applicants either leave it blank or use 200 to 400 words.
+Most strong applicants either leave it blank or use 100 to 250 words within the new 300-word ceiling.

 What is the Common App Additional Information section?

-The Additional Information section appears in the Writing portion of the Common Application as an optional 650-word free-text field.
+The Additional Information section appears in the Writing portion of the Common Application as an optional 300-word free-text field (reduced from 650 for the 2025-2026 cycle by the Common Application).
 The Common App’s own guidance describes it as a place for applicants to share information that does not fit elsewhere in the application, including circumstances that have affected academic performance, activities or honors not captured in the activities list, or context that helps admissions officers understand the application as a whole.
 The field is reviewed by admissions officers as part of the standard application read at all top US universities (Common Application official guidance, 2025-2026).

 Despite its optional status, the section is read carefully when used.
 Admissions officers at Harvard, Yale, Princeton, MIT, and similar institutions evaluate the Additional Information section as a signal of judgment: what the applicant chose to include, how concisely they communicated it, and whether the material added meaningful context to the application.
 A weak Additional Information entry can damage the read by signaling poor judgment about what matters; a strong entry can substantially strengthen the application by providing context that would otherwise be missing.